allebb/hooker/README.md

 ## Configuring Services to use Hooker

-The following examples shows how to setup web-hooks to trigger deployments from a couple of the most used Git hosting services.
+The following examples shows how to set up web-hooks to trigger deployments from a couple of the most used Git hosting services.

 ### Configuring Hooker with GitHub web-hooks